mlincon/terraform-module-aws-redshift/readme.md

 ## Steps:
-- Creating a new VPC for our redshift cluster
+- Create a new VPC for our redshift cluster
-- Defining the default Security Group for our VPC
+- Define the default Security Group for our VPC
-- Creating a couple of subnets for our cluster
+- Create a couple of subnets for our cluster
-- Creating a Redshift Subnet Group for our cluster
+- Create a Redshift Subnet Group for our cluster
-- Creating the IAM role that allows our cluster to read and write to S3
+- Create the IAM role that allows our cluster to read and write to S3
-- Creating the Redshift Cluster
+- Create the Redshift Cluster

 ##### Reference: